1st semester: Tuesday evening (Min. No. 8)

-- describe the main tenets of at least three of the major religions of the world
+1. list the main tenets of at least three religions in Australia

-- describe the common aspects of their religious world-views
+2. describe the common aspects of Islam and Christianity

-- analyse the claims of uniqueness by any religion.
+5. examine the claims of uniqueness by any one religion (Level 3)

 Antoun, Richard T. Understanding Fundamentalism: Christian, Islamic and Jewish Movements.
 Walnut Creek, CA: AltaMira Press, 2001.

 Eliade, Mircea.
 Patterns in Comparative Religion.
-London: Sheed & Ward, 1958.
+London: Sheed and Ward, 1958.